 - Contact the specific appellate Court Reporter to ascertain the financial outcome of the sought transcripts as well as mailing/emailing address of the reporter

 - Complete and mail/email the Transcript Order Form

 To obtain non-appeal court transcripts, interested persons are required to provide an oral or written request including relevant information to identify the material of interest.
 Also, the requesting parties must contact the court reporter to make payment and return arrangements.

 How Do I Obtain Federal Criminal Court Records Online?

 The United States District Courts of Louisiana are courts of federal jurisdictions divided into the eastern, middle, and western districts.
-The courts are responsible for presiding over federal criminal cases in their respective jurisdiction as well as maintaining records of the presided cases.
-The online access to these records is managed by the U.S government through a nationwide online portal named —PACER (public access to court electronic records).
+The courts are responsible for presiding over cases on federal crime in their respective jurisdiction as well as maintaining records of the presided cases.
+The online access to these records is managed by the U.S government through a nationwide online portal named—PACER (public access to court electronic records).
 The PACER case locator functions as the national index for federal courts and may be used to search, view and copy case information for a fee.
 Also, registration and subscription may be required before requesters can access the index.
 Also, once the login information is obtained, users may search the online index for the record of interest using the case number, names of the parties to the case, and the date the case was filed.